AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 This public function allows an account approved in the public `minters` mapping to create new private tokens that can be claimed by anyone that has the pre-image to the `secret_hash`.

 First, public storage is initialized.
 Then it checks that the `msg_sender` is an approved minter.
 Then a new `TransparentNote` is created with the specified `amount` and `secret_hash`.
-You can read the details of the `TransparentNote` in the `types.nr` file [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src/types.nr#L61).
+You can read the details of the `TransparentNote` in the `types.nr` file [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src/types.nr#L61).
 The `amount` is added to the existing public `total_supply` and the storage value is updated.
 Then the new `TransparentNote` is added to the `pending_shields` using the `insert_from_public` function, which is accessible on the `PrivateSet` type.
 Then it's ready to be claimed by anyone with the `secret_hash` pre-image using the `redeem_shield` function.
 It returns `1` to indicate successful execution.

 #include_code mint_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust